isomerpages/nlb-biblioasia/index.md

       image: /images/Vol 19 Issue 2/Operation Jaywick/image_4.png
       button: The Victor Book for Boys
   - infopic:
+      title: "Belacan: Caviar or Vile?"
+      subtitle: Podcast
+      description: A beloved condiment in Southeast Asia, <i>belacan</i> has been called rank and disgusting.
+Learn about its long history.
+      button: Listen to the podcast
+      url: /podcast/belacan/
+      image: /images/Podcast/ba toffa.jpg
+      alt: Belacan
+  - infopic:
       title: "32 Binjai Park: The Modernist Home of an Architect"
       subtitle: Places and Buildings
       description: The house that Lee Kip Lin built has stood the test of time,